rkirkendall/medplum-mcp/README.md

             5. The `EpisodeOfCare` for the father should be identified or created, and the new `Encounter` linked to it.

 - [ ] **Error Handling and Feedback to LLM**
-    - Notes: MCP tools should return clear success/failure messages and any relevant data or error details.
+    - Notes: MCP server tools should return clear success/failure messages and any relevant data or error details.
 The LLM will use this to inform the user or adjust its strategy.

 ## Phase 4: Advanced Features & Refinements